farmalloc/exp_collective_farmalloc/README.md

   * Docker
     + Version 24.0.7 (tested but not necessarily required)

-### Play around
+### Basic Testing

-Let's install the building environment, build the artifact, and play around the benchmark program.
+Let's install the building environment, build the artifact, and run the benchmark program.

 #### Installation